 Thirty to ninety days after a disaster, agencies pivot from response to recovery efforts, working with state and local governments to remove debris and rebuild basic infrastructure.
 The government generally comes in as an “insurer of last resort,” providing financial assistance to those not covered by private disaster insurance.

-Abroad, the U.S. government helps to fund the relief efforts of other governments and international organizations and by sending emergency responders and supplies, often transported by the U.S. military.
+Abroad, the U.S. government helps to fund the relief efforts of other governments and international organizations by sending emergency responders and supplies, often transported by the U.S. military.
 USAID also deploys experts and contractors to help countries craft relief and recovery plans.
 For example, the U.S. government sent more than fifty experts from the Department of Energy and the Nuclear Regulatory Commission to advise their Japanese counterparts within a week of the Fukushima nuclear meltdown.

 How are federal relief efforts funded?